awsdocs/aws-transfer-user-guide/doc_source/logical-dir-mappings.md

 ------

-You can use an absolute path as in the previous example, or you can use a dynamic substitution for the user name with `${transfer:UserName}`, as in the following example\.
+You can use an absolute path as in the previous example, or you can use a dynamic substitution for the username with `${transfer:UserName}`, as in the following example\.

 ```
 [{"Entry": "/", "Target":